akumina/AkuminaDev/docs/AK-Headless.md

 •	Set Akumina.Digispace.ConfigurationContext.InterchangeQueryKey to query key

-•	Set Akumina.Digispace.ConfigurationContext.ConfigurationSiteUrl to interchange URL
+•	Set Akumina.Digispace.ConfigurationContext.ConfigurationSiteUrl to SiteCollectionUrl

+**Note**: For Version 4.5 (or lower) of the Akumina Framework, the VALUE is interchange URL

 •	In setConfig function